muellerberndt/awesome-mythx-smart-contract-security-tools/README.md

 # Awesome MythX Smart Contract Security

 [![Discord](https://img.shields.io/discord/481002907366588416.svg)](https://discord.gg/E3YrVtG)

 A curated list of resources and tools for the [MythX](https://mythx.io) smart contract security API.
+All of this is pre-beta stuff, use at your own risk.

 ## Language Bindings